 Ok, ready?
 Let's get visible!

 Perhaps one of the most common ways to build your audience and increase your brand visibility, is to blog.
 In fact, I'd go so far as to say, if you DON'T yet have a blog (or some other form of cornerstone content) for your business - that should be a top priority!
 Here's why.
-Your blog will just form part of your existing website (don't have a website yet?
-Read this before you even start worrying about your brand visibility) and you should write content that's going to help your ideal clients.
-This in turn is going to help you to reach more people and increase your credibility in your particular niche.
+Create content that's going to help your ideal clients and this will help you to reach more people and increase your credibility in your particular niche.
 Your readers get tons of free value and you get a bigger audience.
 Win, win!

 2) Guest Blogging